 When crafting your reply, make sure to thank them for bringing something to your attention, address legitimate concerns brought up in the review, and work to constructively resolve the issue.
 Stay incredibly neutral, and don’t forget to give them a name to put behind the reply, as well as a phone number or email address so they can get in touch if necessary.

 Ultimately this step will accomplish two things.
 First of all, if everything goes as intended, you can reach a resolution and get the review changed, updated or removed.
-But more importantly, showing that you’ve replied to a review lets other readers know that you do care about delivering customer satisfaction, even when things aren’t so positive.
+Second, and most importantly, showing that you’ve replied to a review lets other readers know that you do care about delivering customer satisfaction, even when things aren’t so positive.

 Step 3: Reply Privately